-As a professional dog walker, this is a question, I occasionally get asked.
-As a general rule dogs love to go for a walk and explore the world around them.
-Daily walks are important for health and fitness both for you and your dog. but occasionally a dog refuses to walk
+As a professional dog walker, this is a question I occasionally get asked.
+Generally, dogs love to go for a walk and explore the world around them.
+Daily walks are essential for your and your dog’s health and fitness.
+But occasionally, a dog refuses to walk.

-Rather than ignore this, it will be beneficial to you and your dog (let us call her Peggy) in the long run to work out the reason why dog walks are simply not the agenda.
-Once you understand the reason there is a good chance you can turn this around and start enjoying walks.
+Rather than ignore this, it will benefit you and your dog (let us call her Peggy) in the long run to work out why dog walks are not the plan.
+Once you understand the reason, there is a good chance you can turn this around and start enjoying walks.

-So if you want to start enjoying walks with Peggy then hopefully these tips will help.
+So if you want to start enjoying walks with Peggy, these tips will hopefully help.

-During my time as a Professional Dog Walker, I have had a few clients that favour cuddles on the sofa over going out for walks in the rain.
-Maybe your dog doesn’t like going for a walk when its raining and most dogs certainly don’t like going out when it is really hot (and shouldn’t).
+During my time as a Professional Dog Walker, I have had a few clients who favour cuddles on the sofa over going for walks in the rain.
+Maybe your dog doesn’t like going for a walk when it’s raining, and most dogs certainly don’t like going out when it is really hot (and shouldn’t).

-Dogs find it hard to cope in hot weather as they don’t sweat in the same way as we do.
-Panting is one of the ways they get rid of heat but on warm days they don’t always want to exert themselves.
+Dogs find it hard to cope in hot weather as they don’t sweat as we do.
+Panting is one of the ways they get rid of heat, but on warm days they don’t always want to exert themselves.

-After all, we all like to put our feet up and watch TV when the weather is stormy and chucking it down or its ridiculously hot
+After all, we all like to put our feet up and watch TV when the weather is stormy and chucking it down or it’s sweltering.

 Is your dog feeling under the weather?

-If your dog usually likes to go for a walk and gets excited when they see the lead then maybe they are feeling unwell.
+If your dog likes to go for a walk and gets excited when they see the lead, they may feel unwell.
 Many dogs can and will cover up their ailments as they do not want to be seen as vulnerable to their enemies.

 The other problem is that humans are not always clued up on body language.
-We obviously spot the easy ones such as shaking limping cuts and grazes vomiting or lethargy.
-However, if they are an older dog then it may be walking itself has become uncomfortable.
+We spot the easy ones, such as shaking, limping, cuts and grazes, vomiting or lethargy.
+However, if they are older dogs, then it may be walking itself has become uncomfortable.

 Has something frightened them when on a walk?

-Occasionally dogs can become frightened of the outside.
-This can sometimes take one negative walk to cause your dog to be afraid and want to stay at home.
-It could be that a child has been a bit ruff and pulled their tale or they kept getting bowled over by a big dog.
+Occasionally, dogs can become frightened of the outside.
+This can sometimes take one negative walk to cause your dog to be afraid and want to stay home.
+It could be that a child has been a bit ruff and pulled their tale, or they kept getting bowled over by a big dog.

-If they no longer like going out on walks and this has been due to fear, then you need to handle the situation with care.
-Eg: Going on walks and allowing dogs to run up to them will just make them more fearful.
+If they no longer like going out on walks, which has been due to fear, then you need to handle the situation with care.
+E.g., Going on walks and allowing dogs to run up to them will make them more fearful.

-When you are out on a walk you need to observe their behaviour and body language.
-Is there head low with ears pinned back, Are they jumpy when you pass certain people or objects etc
+You need to observe their behaviour and body language when you are out on a walk.
+Is their head low with ears pinned back?
+Are they jumpy when you pass certain people or objects, etc.?

 You may also like to talk the matter over with a dog behaviourist